mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 ### Seek The Kingdom First

 {% include verse.html
-text="No one can serve two masters, for a slave will either **hate the one and love the other** or be devoted to the one and despise the other.
-You cannot serve God and wealth." verse="Matthew 6:24"
+text="No one can serve two masters, for either he will **hate the one and love the other**, or else he will be devoted to one and despise the other.
+You can’t serve both God and Mammon." verse="Matthew 6:24"
 %}

 To love God, you must be devoted to Him "with all your heart and with all your soul and with all your mind".

 {% include verse.html
-text="Therefore do not worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’
-For it is the gentiles who seek all these things, and indeed your heavenly Father knows that you need all these things. **But seek first the kingdom of God and his righteousness, and all these things will be given to you as well.** So do not worry about tomorrow, for tomorrow will bring worries of its own.
-Today’s trouble is enough for today." verse="Matthew 6:31-34"
+text="Therefore don’t be anxious, saying, ‘What will we eat?’, ‘What will we drink?’ or, ‘With what will we be clothed?’
+For the Gentiles seek after all these things; for your heavenly Father knows that you need all these things. **But seek first God’s Kingdom and his righteousness; and all these things will be given to you as well.** Therefore don’t be anxious for tomorrow, for tomorrow will be anxious for itself.
+Each day’s own evil is sufficient." verse="Matthew 6:31-34"
 %}